 LOS ANGELES – One of the great modern hotels, The Century Plaza, is potentially going to be demolished.
 I say potentially because the owner, developer Michael Rosenfeld, is only applying for permission to tear it down for another real estate development.

-The Hyatt Regency Century Plaza (click on the pool image above to make reservations!
-Please!) is one of those iconic hotels, embodying the spirit of California and the U.S. in the 1960s and 1970s.
+The Hyatt Regency Century Plaza is one of those iconic hotels, embodying the spirit of California and the U.S. in the 1960s and 1970s.
 Designed by Minoru Yamasaki, he of the World Trade Center, and opened in 1996, it was the site of so many great events.

-Above that, it is a VERY cool building, and a place that is pretty universally appreciated.
+Above that, it is a very solid building, and a place that is pretty universally appreciated.

 The hotel, which fueled the development of Century City and forged its reputation as a world-class destination, has been a gathering place for celebrities, politicians and world dignitaries since its opening day.
 Once nicknamed the “West Coast White House,” the Century Plaza was a favorite of both Richard Nixon and Ronald Reagan.
 Nixon hosted a celebration for the Apollo 11 astronauts here, while Reagan presided over two presidential victory celebrations in the hotel’s vast ballroom and conducted much of his business in the hotel’s Presidential Suite while in California.

 Actress Diane Keaton is fighting to save the hotel, and has a good chance at saving this one.
 Here are the reasons why it can be saved: